 most poultry experience heat stress during their lifetime, even if they don’t live in a warm climate, where poultry are often raised.
 With average temperatures rising due to climate change, more birds encounter heat stress than ever before.

-and ultimately feed intake, and then there’s also a significant impact on gut health.
-All these negative forces lead to reduced intestinal absorption surface area and compromised intestinal barrier integrity.
-Without a healthy gut, endotoxins and pathogens rear their ugly head, fostering immunosuppression.
-In this state, birds’ immune response weakens, and they become more susceptible to inflammatory diseases.
+…and ultimately feed intake, and then there may also be a significant impact on gut resilience.
+All these negative aspects can lead to reduced intestinal absorption surface area and compromised intestinal barrier Integrity.

-Bottom line: When heat stress strikes, production efficiency – growth rate for broilers and egg production and hatching rate for layers – falls and morbidity/mortality risk rises.
-What does that mean to poultry producers?
+What does heat stress in poultry mean to producers?
 It’s simple economics: production cost per unit e.g., meat and eggs increases and consequently profitability decreases.

-These cool-from-the-inside tools are called phytogenic feed additives (PFAs).
-PFAs comprise a wide range of plants, like herbs and spices, and plant-derived products, like essential oils and oleoresins, coming from 100-plus different plant oils, extracts and tinctures.
+They comprise a wide range of plants, like herbs, spices and essential oils, coming from 100-plus different plant oils, extracts and tinctures.

 What’s so cool about PFAs?